 Best grown in deep, loamy, moderately fertile, slightly acidic, medium moisture, well-drained soils in full sun.
 Tolerates average garden soils, but unamended heavy clay soils which waterlog easily and drain poorly should be avoided.
 Generally, the more dwarfing the rootstock, the greater the need for soil fertility.
 Needs full sun for maximum flower and fruit production.
 More than one variety must be planted in order to facilitate best pollination and subsequent fruit production.
-For basic cultural information on the growing of apples in the home garden, see Home Fruit Production, Apples (University of Missouri Extension publication G6021), which is available for inspection or purchase at the Kemper Center Information Desk.
+For basic cultural information on the growing of apples, see Home Fruit Production, Apples (University of Missouri Extension publication G6021), which is available for inspection or purchase at the Kemper Center Information Desk.

 Malus is a genus of about 35 species of deciduous trees and shrubs from Europe, Asia and North America.
 Some eating apples are hybrids but others are attributed to the species M. pumila.
 Pumila means dwarf.

 ‘Grimes Golden’ is an old eating apple that was first discovered by Thomas Grimes growing in West Virginia in the early 1800s.
 It is believed to be a parent of the popular golden delicious apple.
 White blossoms appear in early spring, followed by medium to large yellow apples with a tart and spicy but sweet taste.
 Apples ripen in September to October.
 ‘Golden Grimes’ is considered to be useful for most culinary purposes, except perhaps baking.
 Serrated dark green leaves.